What Business Licenses & Permits are Needed in Nebraska?

-Starting a business in Nebraska will mean potentially registering with a number of federal, state and local agencies.
-Let’s take a look at common licenses and permits a business will register for in Nebraska.
+Starting a in Nebraska will mean potentially registering with a number of federal, state, and local agencies.
+Let’s take a look at common licenses and permits a will register for in Nebraska.

-Omaha – The City of Omaha doesn’t have a general business license; however, some occupations are licensed such as contractors, electricians, plumbers and mechanical, in addition to businesses selling liquor or fireworks.
+Omaha doesn’t have a general ; however, some occupations are licensed, such as contractors, electricians, plumbers, and mechanical, in addition to businesses selling liquor or fireworks.
 There may also be zoning requirements for businesses operating out of commercial locations.
-More information about business requirements is available from the Omaha City Clerk.
+More information about requirements is available from the Omaha City Clerk.

-Trade Name Registration – While not a business license, it’s common for Sole Proprietorships and Partnerships operating under a name that is different from the full name of the owner(s) to register for a Trade Name (also known as a Doing Business As or DBA) with the Secretary of State.
+While not a , it’s common for Sole Proprietorships and Partnerships operating under a name that is different from the full name of the owner(s) to register for a Trade Name (also known as a Doing As or DBA) with the of State, Services Division.

-These are a few of the most common business licenses, but there are way too many licenses and permits in Nebraska for us to keep track of.
-Before starting your business, check with the City Hall, County Clerk, Chamber of Commerce and/or Economic Developer in your area to get more information regarding business licensing.
-Additionally, there are companies like IncFile or CorpNet that can do the research to ensure you have the proper federal, state and local licenses.
+These are some of the most common licenses, but there are far too many licenses and permits for us to keep track of.
+Before starting your , be sure to check with City Hall, County Clerk, Chamber of Commerce, and/or Economic Developer in your area to get more information regarding .